Kayempea/MyRecipeProject/README.md

 > Dependency of the missingness of `'rating'` on `'protein prop'`

+**Hypotheses**
-**Null Hypothesis:** The missingness of the `'rating'` column does not depend on the `'protein prop'` column.
+- Null Hypothesis: The missingness of the `'rating'` column does not depend on the `'protein prop'` column.

-**Alternate Hypothesis:** The missingness of the `'rating'` column does depend on the `'protein prop'` column.
+- Alternate Hypothesis: The missingness of the `'rating'` column does depend on the `'protein prop'` column.

 **Test Statistic:** The absolute difference in the mean of `'protein prop'` between rows with and without missing ratings.

 **Significance Level:** 0.05

-**Permutation procedure:** Randomly shuffled the missingness of the `'rating'` column 1,000 times to simulate the null hypothesis where missingness is unrelated to the `'protein prop'` column.
+**Permutation Procedure:** Randomly shuffled the missingness of the `'rating'` column 1,000 times to simulate the null hypothesis where missingness is unrelated to the `'protein prop'` column.

 <iframe
   src="assets/protein_prop.html"